 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-Reading a movie screenplay can be an exercise in imagination, and an opportunity to see a film through the eyes of the screenwriter — who in some cases doubles as the director, and star.
+Reading a screenplay can be an exercise in imagination, and an opportunity to see a film through the eyes of the screenwriter — who in some cases doubles as the director and star.
 Sure, it’s easy to own a movie or stream it online, but reading the script feels as if it works a whole other muscle.
-For the moviegoers who haven’t made it back to theaters just yet, the aspiring screenwriters looking to study up on writing and character-building techniques, or anyone interested in reading about a movie, Amazon has a bunch of screenplays that you can own at an affordable price.
+For the moviegoers who haven’t made it back to theaters just yet, the aspiring screenwriters looking to study up on writing and character-building techniques, or anyone interested in reading about a movie, Amazon has a bunch of great screenplays that you can own at an affordable price.

 Own the screenplay from Jordan Peele’s brilliant 2017 directorial debut starring Daniel Kaluuya.
 The socially-conscious horror film blends the story of a young Black man visiting his white girlfriend’s parents, into the terrifying reality of being Black in America.

 This special two-piece set captures the sheer beauty in Bong Joon Ho’s Oscar-winning film.
-The book comes complete with a graphic novel storyboard showcasing each exquisite scene from the fSouth Korean dark comedy thriller as illustrated by Bong.
+The book comes complete with a graphic novel storyboard showcasing each exquisite scene from the South Korean dark comedy thriller as illustrated by Bong.

 Pick up the spellbinding full script and storyboard collection from the 2019 psychological thriller “Joker,” starring Joaquin Phoenix.
 Released last year, the 226-page book authored by David Van Antwerp, blends scripts and storyboards from the film.

 Based on the Stephen King novella, “Rita Hayworth and the Shawshank Redemption,” the 1994 film adaptation is a riveting story about two inmates who become unlikely friends after spending decades in prison together.
 “The Shawshank Redemption,” which received five Oscar nominations, including Best Adapted Screenplay, was written and directed by Frank Darabont.

 Revisit the 1997 drama that put Ben Affleck and Matt Damon on the map.
-Robin Williams stars opposite Affleck and Damon in the film that earned the pair an Oscar for Best Screenplay, and a Best Supporting Actor win for Williams.
+Williams stars opposite Affleck and Damon in the film that earned the pair an Oscar for Best Screenplay, and a Best Supporting Actor win for Williams.
 The plot follows the untapped mathematical genius of a young janitor, Will Hunting (Damon), whose court-ordered therapy sessions help him re-think his future.